-Since VoIP (Voice over Internet Protocol) phone systems have adopted advanced technologies and traditional landline phones are quickly becoming outdated, Hosted VoIP Phone Systems have begun to make real waves in the business world.
-Since they have become parallel (or better) in quality to traditional phone systems, and add tons of high-tech communication features, more and more businesses are enticed by the opportunity to “go digital” and save money at the same time.
-If you’re still using an “old school” business phone system like a landline phone, it’s a good idea to look why VoIP systems are some of the best business phone systems!
+Advanced technologies are starting to influence the market for business phone systems.
+Traditional landline phones are quickly becoming outdated, and hosted VOIP PBX phone systems are gaining popularity.
+First of all, they have become equal or better in quality to traditional landlines.
+Secondly, they add tons of high-tech communication features.
+Third, they allow businesses to “go digital” and save money at the same time.
+If you’re still using a landline phone, it’s a good idea to look why hosted PBX systems are one of the best business phone systems!

 What’s the Difference Between Hosting On-Site and Hosting Off-Site?

-Hosting on-site basically means your business chooses to take responsibility of housing the hardware and technical control over the phone system.
-For this option, your business would have to have the equipment and software to host the server – oftentimes, this means purchasing it upfront at the time you want the service to start, so it can be a costly start-up expense.
-However, from then on, your company will have ownership and control over the way you want to utilize the phone system.
-You’re able to scale the system to fit your business whenever you need to, and you can handle technical issues in-house rather than waiting for the provider’s technical team to get to it when they can.
+Hosting on-site basically means your business chooses to take responsibility of housing the hardware and having technical control over the phone system.
+For this option, your business would need the equipment and software to host the server.
+Oftentimes, this means hardware upfront, so it can be a costly start-up expense.
+From then on, your company will have ownership and control over the way you want to utilize the phone system.
+You’re able to scale the system to fit your business whenever you need to.
+Plus, you can handle technical issues in-house, rather than waiting for the provider’s technical team to get to it when they can.

 Hosting off-site, on the other hand, means you’re choosing a business phone provider to host your server.
-They take care of the equipment and hardware required to host the server, and your business connects with it via Internet connection.
-The convenient part here is that instead of covering the expensive costs of purchasing the server and equipment to get started, you simply pay the provider a small, affordable “start up” cost (much smaller compared to a traditional landline phone service) and then pay ongoing monthly subscription fees moving forward.
-Your subscription with the provider usually covers maintenance and tech support and basic telecom features, then you can add on features and scale up from there.
+They take care of the equipment and hardware required to host the server.
+Then, your business connects to it via Internet connection.
+Instead of covering the expensive costs of purchasing the server and equipment, you simply pay the provider a small “start up” fee.
+This cost is much smaller compared to a traditional landline phone service!
+Then, you pay ongoing monthly subscription fees moving forward.
+Your subscription with the provider usually covers maintenance, tech support, and basic features.
+Then you can add on features and scale up from there.

-What are the Pros and Cons of a Hosted Business Phone System?
+What are the Pros and Cons of a Hosted VOIP PBX Business Phone System?

-Since there are so many different types of business phone systems to choose from these days, it’s important to weigh the pros and cons of a hosted system before deciding it’s the right option for your business.
+There are so many different types of business phone systems to choose from these days.
+That’s why it’s important to weigh the pros and cons of a hosted PBX system before deciding it’s the right option for your business.

-- Flexibility with hardware: whether you choose to post the VoIP system on-site or off-site, you can pick and choose which hardware your team prefers to work with to make and receive calls.
-Since a hosted system is Internet-based, you can route calls through your personal mobile device, desktop phone, desktop or laptop computer, tablet, or whatever you prefer!
+- Flexibility with equipment.
+Whether you host the PBX system on-site or off-site, you can choose which hardware your team prefers to use.
+Since a hosted PBX system is Internet-based, you can route calls through your personal mobile device, desktop phone, desktop or laptop computer, tablet, or whatever you prefer!

-- Cost savings: This is probably the biggest advantage to hosted systems!
-Compared to a traditional phone system, businesses who use a hosted VoIP system save about 50-75% on operational business costs and phone bills, without sacrificing quality or features whatsoever.
-In terms of a hosted PBX system, your start up cost is significantly cheaper than start up costs for a traditional phone service.
+- Cost savings.
+This is probably the biggest advantage to hosted PBX systems!
+Compared to a traditional phone system, businesses who use a hosted PBX system save about 50-75% on operational business costs and phone bills.
+Plus, they don’t sacrifice quality or features whatsoever.
+Hosted PBX start up costs are significantly cheaper than start up costs for a traditional phone service.

-- Mobility: while hosted systems aren’t necessarily intended to be completely mobile in nature compared to cloud-based VoIP systems, luckily you do have the option to “go mobile” if you have on-the-go workdays, you’re working remotely, or traveling.
-Most VoIP systems have mobile apps and other mobile options you can log into remotely, so you don’t have to worry about missing calls to your business line when you’re away.
+- Mobility.
+Hosted PBX systems aren’t necessarily intended to be completely mobile in nature compared to cloud-based systems.
+But luckily you do have the option to “go mobile” if you have on-the-go workdays, you’re working remotely, or traveling.
+Most systems have mobile apps and other mobile options, so you don’t have to worry about missing calls to your business line when you’re away.

-- Digital communication features: There’s probably not another business phone system that offers more advanced digital tech features than a hosted system!
-Hosted systems offer anything and everything from call rerouting, auto attendants, voicemail to email, SMS and video messaging, and more.
-Or if you prefer to keep it uncomplicated, you can simply enjoy the benefits of a 5G network, which is 100x faster than traditional landlines and 4G networks.
+- Digital communication features.
+There’s probably not another business phone system that offers more advanced digital tech features than a hosted PBX system!
+Hosted systems offer anything from call rerouting, auto attendants, voicemail to email, SMS and video messaging, and more.
+If you prefer to keep it uncomplicated, you can enjoy the benefits of a 5G network, which is 100x faster than traditional landlines and 4G networks.
 PLUS, you can streamline all your work communication in one convenient place, instead of having to turn to multiple platforms to access your messages.

-- Depends on Internet bandwidth: Because hosted systems depend on Internet connectivity to operate, you will experience the best results when using a server with strong bandwidth.
-If your business is located in a rural area with poor Internet signal, or your business experiences shotty signal from time to time, you may experience inconsistent voice quality when using your phone system.
+- Depends on bandwidth.
+Because hosted PBX systems depend on Internet connectivity to operate, you will experience the best results when using strong bandwidth.
+If your business is located in a rural area with poor Internet signal, or your business experiences poor signal from time to time, you may experience inconsistent voice quality when using your phone system.

-- Must secure tech support: Whether you decide to host your VoIP system on-site or use a service provider who hosts the system off-site, you will want to secure a tech support option in case anything were to go wrong.
-As you know, Internet signals can “go down” from time to time, and hosted systems typically come with many features that may require intermittent maintenance.
-If you choose to host on-site, you want to be sure you have an IT team that can step in and help if need be.
-If you choose to have a provider host off-site, remember that you will need to use the provider’s tech support from time to time.
+- Must secure tech support.
+Whether you host your system on-site or use a service provider, you will want to secure a tech support option.
+As you know, Internet signals can “go down” from time to time.
+Hosted PBX systems typically come with many features that require intermittent maintenance.
+If you choose to host on-site, make sure you have an IT team that can step in and help.
+If you choose to have a provider host, remember that you will rely on provider’s tech support from time to time.

-- Requires electricity: Whereas traditional phone lines don’t necessarily depend on a power supply to operate (as long as the server location has power), you will need electricity for your hosted VoIP system to work.
-This means that if the power goes out – whether your server is on-site or off-site – your phone line will go down as well.
+- Requires electricity.
+Traditional phone lines don’t necessarily depend on a power supply to operate.
+But you will need electricity for your hosted PBX system to work.
+This means that if the power goes out, your phone line will go down as well.

-Which Features Can be Added with a Hosted Phone System?
+Which Features Can be Added with a Hosted VOIP PBX Phone System?

-As mentioned, hosted VoIP systems are appealing to so many businesses because of the wide variety of digital communication features they offer.
-These features can be very inexpensively added to your subscription plan, and help streamline and manage your business communications more efficiently.
-When considering hosted VoIP systems for your company, these are the top digital features to consider adding:
+Hosted PBX systems are appealing because of the wide variety of digital communication features they offer.
+These features can be inexpensively added to your subscription plan.
+Plus, they help streamline and manage your business communications more efficiently.
+When considering hosted PBX systems for your company, these are the top digital features to consider adding:

-- Conferencing and video conferencing: hosted VoIP allows you to easily conference multiple lines at a time and/or use a video conferencing option to communicate with multiple people at once.
+- Conferencing and video conferencing.
+Hosted PBX systems allow you to easily conference multiple lines at a time and/or use a video conferencing option to communicate with multiple people at once.

-- Voicemail to email transcription: Conveniently, your phone system can transcribe your voicemail messages and forward them to your email inbox, so you can access them easily and respond promptly.
-Especially if you’re away from your desk (if you’ve chosen to connect your VoIP number to a desktop phone), this feature can let you stay in the loop and get back to co-workers and clients quickly.
+- Voicemail to email transcription.
+Conveniently, your phone system can transcribe your voicemail messages and forward them to your email inbox.
+This way, you can access them easily and respond promptly.
+Especially if you’re away from your desk, this feature lets you stay in the loop and get back to co-workers and clients quickly.

-- Auto attendant: If you work in a busy or call-heavy environment and can’t always help direct calls to the correct department, the VoIP auto attendant can help save time by directing calls to the right place automatically.
+- Auto attendant.
+Work in a busy or call-heavy environment and can’t always direct calls to the correct department?
+The auto attendant can save time by directing calls to the right place automatically.

-- Unified messaging: In addition to video and voicemail to email options, many hosted VoIP systems have mobile or desktop-friendly apps, where you can streamline all your messages and access work essentials like your CRM, Live Chat/SMS messaging, analytics, email, etc.
+- Unified messaging: In addition to video and voicemail to email options, many hosted PBX systems have mobile or desktop-friendly apps.
+These let you streamline all your messages and access work essentials like your CRM, Live Chat/SMS messaging, analytics, email, etc.

-- Call recording/business analytics: This feature allows you to record important phone calls and access metrics involving your communications, so you and your team can learn about your communication patterns and how to improve operations moving forward.
+- Call recording/business analytics.
+This feature allows you to record important phone calls and access metrics involving your communications.
+With this feature, your team can learn about communication patterns and how to improve operations moving forward.